How Long Do The Benefits of Hypnosis Last?

 But he does bring up a good point.

-There’s a very good reason for this: secondary gain.
+There’s a very good reason for this and it’s referred to as secondary gain.

 Secondary gain is a medical term that means a person has a hidden reason (often unconscious) for holding onto a negative behavior or condition.